The Sandman by E.T.A. Hoffmann (Heathen Short)

 You might dig these, too!

-The Black Monk by Anton Chekhov (Heathen Short)
+The Overcoat by Nikolai Gogol (Heathen Short)